Cover Image

 Algorithmic pricing is now the norm across major e-commerce platforms, which adjusts product prices in real-time to competitor prices, demand fluctuations, and inventory levels.
 This dynamic strategy will likely fuel pricing wars, especially if Amazon attempts to undercut Temu and Shein's significantly lower prices.

 As a result, vendors and sellers are under increasing pressure to lower their prices to maintain visibility.
 However, for many, cutting prices isn't a viable option.
-Amazon's discount section will exacerbate this issue, particularly for vendors offering products that overlap with those found on Temu, Shein, and soon, Amazon Value itself.
+Amazon Haul will exacerbate this issue, particularly for vendors offering products that overlap with those found on Temu, Shein, and now, Amazon Haul itself.
 In turn, it will greatly benefit Chinese sellers who can lower prices by shipping directly from their manufacturers.
 This places them in competition with smaller sellers who simply cannot match their pricing.

 While this strategy could initially boost sales volume, the razor-thin margins typical of ultra-affordable products may limit profitability, posing a significant threat to resource-limited sellers.